When is the Cheapest Time to Fly to Kraków?

 Don't Forget Before you Fly

-There are no visa requirements for British travellers arriving into Poland as it is part of the European Union.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 Though there are plenty of ATMs and currency exchange services at Krakow Airport, it is a good idea to bring some Polish zloty with you from the UK.